Qualcomm-HypX-Reversing/samsung-patcher/README.md

 Once you have run `unpack_bootimg.py` the output folder should have a file called `kernel`.
 That is your kernel image.

 From here, download `vmlinux-to-elf` (Found here: https://github.com/marin-m/vmlinux-to-elf) and run `vmlinux-to-elf` on the kernel binary.
 This should output a ELF file.
+This is your kernel ELF.

 From here run `cargo run [elf file] [patch file]` to obtain a new kernel image.
 There will be two output files.
 The first is `patched_vmlinux` and the second will be `patched_kernel`.
 The `patched_vmlinux` can be used for debugging purposes to see if your patch actually applied properly and `patched_kernel` can be used to roll back into a boot image.